Nicholas-Mitri/walmart-helper/README.md

 | **High turnover** | Faster competence = higher job satisfaction |
 | **Manager visibility** | Real-time activity logs for performance tracking |

-## 📝 Notes for Contributors
+## Notes for Contributors

 - The `get_db()` dependency is duplicated across routers (minor inconsistency; refactor if consolidating routers)
 - Product data is versioned in JSON; updates require re-running `populate_products.py`
 - UI is deliberately simple (no heavy frameworks) for fast load times on mobile devices
 - Scanner logic normalizes UPC formats intelligently; see [static/app.js](static/app.js) for details

-## 📄 License
+## License

-(Add your license here)

-## 👥 Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for bugs and feature requests.
+This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.

+This is an independent, non-commercial portfolio project and is not affiliated with, endorsed by, or sponsored by Walmart Inc. The Walmart name, logo, and product data referenced in this repository are the property of their respective owners and are used here for demonstration purposes only.

 ---

-**Built with ❤️ to make the first few months at Walmart feel less overwhelming.**
+**Built to make the first few months at Walmart feel less overwhelming.**